 - Avoid inserting objects (e.g. cotton buds) into the ear canal

 - Avoid washing the ears with soap

-- Avoid swimming in polluted water (look for signs at beaches and lakes alerting swimmers to high bacterial levels)
+- Avoid swimming in polluted water (look for signs at beaches and lakes, or notifications on the Safeswim website, alerting swimmers to high bacterial levels

 - Empty the ear canals of water after swimming or bathing by holding the head horizontally or using a hair dryer on a low setting.

-Frequent use of earplugs can injure the ear canal, which may increase the chances of outer ear infection occurring.
+Frequent use of earplugs or earbuds can injure the ear canal, which may increase the chances of outer ear infection occurring.